Yes, Outredgeous Lettuce and Not Outrageous Lettuce

 Outredgeous Lettuce Seeds

 We sell Outredgeous lettuce seeds in the Home Microgreens Store.
-These are certified organic seeds, and we use them not only for growing indoors but also in the garden.
+These are certified organic seeds, and we use them for growing indoors and in the garden.

 Besides microgreen seeds, the Home Microgreens Store also sells lettuce seeds to grow inside to baby leaf size or grow them up and transplant them in the garden.

-You may be thinking that 0.8-grams of seed can't be enough for a 1020 tray.
-But we really believe that 0.6-grams of seed would be better because these plants will grow into baby leaf sized plants, and crowding is an issue.
+You may think 0.8 grams of seed isn’t enough for a 1020 tray.
+But we believe 0.6 grams of seed would be better because these plants will grow into baby-leaf-sized plants, and crowding is an issue.

 As you can see in the photo, the seeds are spread quite thinly.
 Try your best to evenly space the seeds for the best results.
 You can click the image to expand the view.